InventiveWork/seraph/ARCHITECTURE.md

 3. The `AgentManager` applies pre-filters.
 If the log is not filtered, it is dispatched to one of the worker threads.
 4. The worker thread constructs a prompt and sends the log to the configured LLM for analysis.
 5. The LLM responds with a JSON object indicating whether the log is an "alert" or "ok".
-6. If an alert is triggered, the worker uses the `AlerterClient` to send a notification.
+6. If an alert is triggered, the `AgentManager` dispatches the alert to an `InvestigationWorker`.
+7. The `InvestigationWorker` performs a root cause analysis and saves a report to the `ReportStore`.
+8. The `AlerterClient` sends a notification with the enriched analysis.

 ### Chat & Tool Usage Flow